codefellows-seattle-javascript-401d21/28-routing-and-testing/lab-joy/README.md

 ### NoteItem
 The NoteItem component displays each individual note title and content, and also a delete button which removes the note from the application state when clicked.

+### NoteUpdate
+The NoteUpdate component that inherits a note through props and onSubmit is able to update the App's state with an updated note.